-Erica Scrivner is the current Director of Bands and Music Technology at Carl Hayden Community High School in Phoenix, Arizona.
-After receiving her Master of Music: Music Education degree from Arizona State University, she taught elementary general music and elementary band in the Mesa Public Schools District before perusing a career at the secondary level.
-As a trumpet player, her primary educational medium is high school band.
-Erica has spent nine years teaching high school marching band, winter drumline, and winterguard.
+Erica Scrivner is currently the Director of Athletic Bands and Music Technology at Carl Hayden Community High School in Phoenix, Arizona.
+Before receiving her Master of Music: Music Education degree from Arizona State University, she spent nine years teaching high school marching band, winter drumline, and winterguard while starting her career teaching elementary general music in Reno, Nevada.
+After receiving her Masters of Music: Music Education from Arizona State University, she taught elementary general music and elementary band in the Mesa Public Schools District before perusing a career at the secondary level.
+Throughout her career, Erica has written drill and designed marching programs for several groups in California, Nevada, and Arizona.
+Erica received her National Board Certification for Early Adolescents through Young Adults in Music in December of 2018.
+Erica recently finished an additional Masters of Education in Educational Leadership and Administration from American College of Education.

 Check out Erica’s Mande Drum and Dance web site.
 This site is geared towards helping students learn about Mande music and culture.